 Chocolate Ganache for Frosting Recipe

-- 8 ounces semi-sweet chocolate, about 1 cup
+- 8 ounces chopped semi-sweet Baker's or couverture chocolate, about 1 cup

 - 1 cup heavy cream

 - Method #1: Bain-marie (my personal preference): Place a pot filled with about 1 inch of water over a stove burner set to high heat.
 Heat until it starts steaming, but not boiling, then reduce heat to low.